PetarBelberov/event-listing/README.md

 ## Event Listing
-The Event Listing is a custom post type with an archive page that lists all events.
+The Event Listing is a custom post type with an archive page that lists all events ordered by event date picker field.
 Each event has a title, location (with Google map integration), event date, and a link to the external site.
 Also, the single event has an "Add to Google Calendar" button, which adds the event to the Google calendar.

 ## Installation
 Clone the repository and activate the plugin.